Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Enough prolapse of the genitals is accompanied by urinary incontinence with tension (NNPN) and cystocele.
-The main cause of cystocele is a weakening of the poubocervical fascia, a discrepancy of the cardinal ligaments, as well as a defect of the detrusor muscle proper.
-The formation of cystocele is accompanied by the lowering of the anterior wall of the vagina, the urethro-vesic segment and, accordingly, a violation of urination.
+Quite often, prolapse of the genital organs is accompanied by stress urinary incontinence (SUI) and cystocele.
+The main cause of cystocele is weakening of the pubocervical fascia, divergence of the cardinal ligaments, and a defect of the detrusor muscle itself.
+The formation of cystocele is accompanied by prolapse of the anterior vaginal wall, the urethrovesical segment and, accordingly, urination disorders.

-Urinary incontinence is a pathological condition in which the willful control of the act of urination is lost, a complaint of any involuntary leakage of urine.
+Urinary incontinence is a pathological condition in which voluntary control over the act of urination is lost, and a complaint of any involuntary leakage of urine.

 Epidemiology